ansys/pylumerical/doc/source/index.rst

       :link: api/index
       :link-type: doc

-      Desciption of classes and methods of the PyLumerical module.
+      Description of classes and methods of the PyLumerical module.

 ..